-Regina de Miguel was invited for a Space to Reflectto think aboutChocó and spent time in and around Quibdó, taking as her starting points the Atrato and Bebará rivers.
-During her visit she sought to delve into the psychic reality of the territory, trying to address its complexity as a dialectical artifact, which urgently appeals to the construction of new modes of existence and relations with the “raw material” of our reality.
+Regina de Miguel was invited for a Space to Reflect and she also spent time in and around Quibdó, taking as her starting points the Atrato and Bebará rivers.

 “The intention of this project is the realisation of an audiovisual essay that delves into the psychic reality of the territory, trying to address its complexity as a dialectical artifact, which urgently appeals to the construction of new modes of existence and relations with the “Raw material” of our reality.